getbigbytes/bigbytesdb/tests/longrun/README.md

-# Bigbytes Long Run Tests
+# Bigbytesdb Long Run Tests

 ## Introduction
-Bigbytes long run tests would test the data correctness and performance of Bigbytes under concurrency and heavy load.
+Bigbytesdb long run tests would test the data correctness and performance of Bigbytesdb under concurrency and heavy load.
 For example:
 Test on concurrent large scale data ingestion, table maintainence(optimization, recluster and vacuum) and query.

 ## How to use it?
 ### Prerequisite
-1. Prepare a bigbytes cluster, either on local or on [cloud](https://app.bigbytes.com).
+1. Prepare a bigbytesdb cluster, either on local or on [cloud](https://app.bigbytesdb.com).
 2. Install [bendsql](https://github.com/getbigbytes/bendsql).
 3. Install python3